awsdocs/amazon-ec2-user-guide/doc_source/instancedata-data-retrieval.md

 Note that you are not billed for HTTP requests used to retrieve instance metadata and user data\.

 The command format is different, depending on whether you use IMDSv1 or IMDSv2\.
 By default, you can use both instance metadata services\.
-To require the use of IMDSv2, see [Configuring the instance metadata service](configuring-instance-metadata-service.md)\.
+To require the use of IMDSv2, see [Configure the instance metadata service](configuring-instance-metadata-service.md)\.

 You can use a tool such as cURL, as shown in the following example\.